Schuyler couple looks for help with daughter's cancer

 “Sometimes they wouldn’t even let me go in,” he said.

-Ana is not working right now, because “my daughter comes first.”
-The extensive treatment led to the family set up a GoFundMe.
+Ana is not working right now, because “my daughter comes first”.
+The extensive treatment led to the family setting up a GoFundMe.

-Right now, the family is waiting for the next X-ray, which they expect this month.
+Right now the family is waiting for the next X-Ray which they expect this month.
+The X-Ray will be a progress update.

 Still, Juan said the family is excited for when she gets well.

+Carolyn Komatsoulis is a reporter for The Columbus Telegram.
+Reach her via email at carolyn.komatsoulis@lee.net.

-Carolyn Komatsoulis is a reporter for the Schuyler Sun.
+Carolyn Komatsoulis is a reporter for The Columbus Telegram.
 Reach her via email at carolyn.komatsoulis@lee.net.

 Get local news delivered to your inbox!